aimhigherweb/iec_website/content/what-we-do/conjunctivitis.md

 To control the spread of infectious conjunctivitis it is important to keep your hands away from your eyes, wash your hands before applying eye medication, and refrain from sharing towels, face washers, cosmetics, pillows or eye drops with others.

+#### Toxic conjunctivitis

+If you have some form of allergic or toxic conjunctivitis, it is important to consult your optometrist.
+If the cause of the problem is identified, you can then try to avoid it.

 #### Allergic conjunctivitis

 To manage allergic conjunctivitis, you should focus on prevention or avoidance of the allergens that trigger your symptoms.